FLYBYME/node-transmission/README.md

 ```coffee
 transmission.set [1, 6], options, (err) ->
 ```
-You must provide ono or more ids.
+You must provide one or more ids.
 According to the rpc-spec, transmission will not respond a success argument.
 Only error.

 ### transmission.add(path, callback)